The House of the Dead (novel): Reception

 The House of the Dead was the only work by Dostoevsky that Leo Tolstoy revered.
 He saw it as exalted religious art, inspired by deep faith and love of humanity.
-Turgenev, who was also not enamored of Dostoevsky's larger scale fiction (particularly Demons and Crime and Punishment), described the bath-house scene from House of the Dead as "simply Dantesque."
+Turgenev, who was also not enamored of Dostoevsky's longer fiction (particularly Demons and Crime and Punishment), described the bath-house scene from House of the Dead as "simply Dantesque."
 Herzen echoed the comparison to Dante and further compared the description of Siberian prison life to "a fresco in the spirit of Michelangelo".
-Frank suggests that the memoir-novel's popularity with those who might ordinarily be antipathetic to Dostoevsky's prose style, is due to the composed and neutral tone of its narration and the vividness of the descriptive writing: "The intense dramatism of the fiction is here replaced by a calm objectivity of presentation; there is little close analysis of interior states of mind, and there are marvelous descriptive passages that reveal Dostoevsky's ability as an observer of the external world."
+Frank suggests that the memoir-novel's popularity with those who might ordinarily be antipathetic to Dostoevsky's prose style is due to the composed and neutral tone of its narration and the vividness of the descriptive writing: "The intense dramatism of the fiction is here replaced by a calm objectivity of presentation; there is little close analysis of interior states of mind, and there are marvelous descriptive passages that reveal Dostoevsky's ability as an observer of the external world."

 Ludwig Wittgenstein considered the book Dostoevsky's greatest work.
-It was also among the only of Dostoevsky's works that merited an endorsement of Vladimir Lenin.
+It was also among Dostoevsky's few works that received the endorsement of Vladimir Lenin.
 He described it as "an unsurpassed work of Russian and World literature, which so wonderfully illustrated not only the labour camps, but also the 'house of the dead', in which the Russian people lived under the Tsars of the House of Romanov."